xyyuhans/about/index.md

 National University of Singapore
 ```

-- Learned some knowledge of machine learning and robotics
+- Learn some knowledge of machine learning and robotics
-- Learned R Language and put it into practice
+- Learn R Language and put it into practice

 <!-- ### Footer